 By contrast, in Albania during the Balkan war, most people returned to live in community structures because the war - however bitter and sharp - was relatively brief.
-As a result, SEESAC, with the aid of local civil society groups was successful in offering a range of communal incentives such as improving local infrastructure, sports venues, and training, mixed with individual incentives such as lottery tickets, access to housing, benefited except indirectly, as people who have received incentives have lived in the and so on.
+As a result, SEESAC, with the aid of local civil society groups was successful in offering a range of communal incentives such as improving local infrastructure, sports venues, and training, mixed with individual incentives such as lottery tickets, access to housing, and so on.